 Twitter can be chaotic but if that’s where your customers are, then you need to be there too.
 Tweet regularly (a few times a day), and follow the 80/20 rule.
 Tweet 80% of other people’s content, and 20% of your own.
 Definitely, promote your work, but be generous with other people’s work as well.
 And always engage with others, especially if they ask questions or comment.

-Instagram is wonderful for visual brands.
+Instagram is a wonderful platform for visual brands.
 If your company sells products or services, this platform is terrific for sharing photos showcasing them.
-Do some hashtag research (I have a free hashtag list download), use emoticons and post regularly.
+Do some hashtag research, use emoticons and post regularly.
 Look for, and participate in an Instagram challenge.
 It can help you get those creative juices flowing, and help build new habits, which is great for posting consistency!

 Snapchat… I’m not gonna lie to you..
-I don’t know enough about it to say it’s good or bad.
-That’s one platform I’m not on.
+I don’t know enough about this platform to say it’s good or bad.
 Make sure to do your research ahead of time, if that’s a platform you want to be on.

-YouTube is amazing for sharing tutorials, how-to videos, along with tips and tricks.
+YouTube is an amazing platform for sharing tutorials, how-to videos, along with tips and tricks.
 You don’t even need to record yourself, you can use screen-recording applications.
 A few tips to keep in mind: make sure you reduce distractions and outside noise.
 Make sure people in your household know you’re recording.
 Lastly, don’t assume your audience knows the backstory of what you’re showing.
 Explain everything in as much detail as you can, and show them.
 I’ve seen some ghastly videos… be professional!